redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 })
 ```

 We're introducting a new test function here `waitFor()` which will wait for things like GraphQL queries to finish running before checking for what's been rendered.
-Since `<BlogPost>` renders `<CommentsCell>` we need to wait for the `Success` component of `<CommentsCell>` to be rendered.
+Since **BlogPost** renders **CommentsCell** we need to wait for the `Success` component of **CommentsCell** to be rendered.

-> The summary version of `<BlogPost>` does *not* render the `<CommentsCell>`, but we should still wait.
+> The summary version of **BlogPost** does *not* render the **CommentsCell**, but we should still wait.
 Why?
-If we did mistakenly start including `<CommentsCell>`, but didn't wait for the render, we would get a falsely passing test—indeed the text isn't on the page but that's because it's still showing the `Loading` component!
+If we did mistakenly start including **CommentsCell**, but didn't wait for the render, we would get a falsely passing test—indeed the text isn't on the page but that's because it's still showing the **Loading** component!
 If we had waited we would have seen the actual comment body get rendered, and the test would (correctly) fail.

 Okay we're finally ready to let users create their comments.
-But first we need to update the database to start storing them.

 ## Adding Comments to the Schema